redhat-ai-dev/ai-lab-template/templates/codegen/content/docs/index.md

 # AI Software Template

-This application, ${{ values.name }}, was created from an AI Software Template.
-These software templates create a new source code repository as well as a new gitops deployment repository.
+This application, ${{ values.name }}, is created from an AI Software Template.
+These software templates create a new source code repository as well as a new GitOps deployment repository.

-Included in the source code repository will be the chosen sample source application.
+The chosen sample source applicable is included in the source code repository

 ## Sample Source Application